SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 1. Maximal Mutual Information

 **Shapley Values** are a value attribution method from cooperative game theory.
-It is the unique are the unique method that satisfies the following desirable properties: linearity, symmetry, null player and efficiency (Shapley, 2016).
+It is the unique are the unique method that satisfies the following desirable properties: linearity, symmetry, null player and efficiency {% cite shapley1997value --file formal_interpretability %}.
 The idea is that a set of players achieve a common value.
 This value is to be fairly distributed to the players according to their importance.
 For this one considers every possible subset of players, called a coalition and the value this coalition would achieve.
 Thus, to define Shapley Values one needs a so called *characteristic function*, a value function that is defined on a set as well as all possible subsets.
 For $$d$$ players, let $$\nu: 2^{[d]} \rightarrow \mathbb{R}$$.
 Then $$\phi_i$$, the Shapley value of the $$i$$-th player is defined as